CSE142/sp21-CSE142L-final-starter/README2.md

 This portion of the project is about multi-threading.
 We will be using [OpenMP](https://en.wikipedia.org/wiki/OpenMP) for threading.
 It's great for parallizing loops.

+## FAQ and Updates

+Watch here for answers to FAQs and notifications about important updates.

+1. Specified function names for each of the threading strategies to make it clearer what you should measure.
+2. Fixed line numbers reference to `stabilize.cpp`

 ## New Command `--run-by-proxy`

 Introduce a brand new option for `runlab`:  `--run-by-proxy`!